Brain Injury (journal)

 Brain Injury is a monthly, peer-reviewed, medical journal published by Taylor & Francis.
 Furthermore, it is the official journal of the International Brain Injury Association (IBIA).
-The chief editors are Jeffrey Kreutzer (Virginia Commonwealth University) and Nathan Zasler (University of Virginia).
+As of April 2024, the editor-in-chief is Nathan Zasler (University of Virginia).

+History

 This journal was published quarterly, beginning in July, 1987 to 1995.
 From 1996 to at least 2003 it was published monthly.
 The current frequency of publication is 14 times per year.

-Aims and scope

 This journal covers all topics of research and clinical practice, pertaining to brain damage in adult and pediatric populations.
 More specifically, the range of coverage includes fundamental research, clinical studies, brain injury translational medicine, as well as emergency room practices, acute medical delivery, rehabilitation through various phases, family issues, vocational concerns, and long-term support.
 Disorders that are psychological, functional, communicative, or neurological are covered from the perspective of assessment and intervention.

 Abstracting and indexing

-This journal is indexed in the following databases:
+This journal is indexed in the databases, including: